What You’ll Learn 🧩

 Example I: creating custom UI

-We are now ready to start creating the plugin for Latch math.
-We will start by taking a look at the already existing UI for latch math that is integrated into Dewesoft.
-It can be found in Measure mode -> Math -> Add math -> Latch value math.
-Keep in mind that this is a basic tutorial so we will keep things simple.
-Our goal is to recreate the UI on the right side of the picture below.
-We will not use the channel preview (bottom left corner), we will only allow the user to pick one Input channel and one Criteria channel and the Output value will be set to Actual by default, so we will not allow the user to change it.
-We will also add Radio buttons where the user will choose if we are looking for the latch condition at rising or falling edge.
+We are now ready to start creating the plugin for Latch Math.
+We will begin by examining the existing UI for Latch Math that is already integrated into Dewesoft.
+It can be accessed via: Measure mode -> Math -> Add math -> Latch value math.
+Keep in mind that this is a basic tutorial, so we’ll keep things simple.
+Our goal is to recreate the UI shown on the right side of the picture below.
+We will not include the channel preview (bottom left corner).
+Instead, we will allow the user to select one Input channel and one Criteria channel.
+The Output value will be fixed to Actual by default, so we won’t allow the user to change it.
+Additionally, we will add Radio Buttons for the user to choose whether the latch condition should be detected on a rising or falling edge.

-We are now ready to create our custom user interface for latch math.
-The user interface is defined in the setup_window.xml file by using simple, XAML-like syntax.
-The XML code for our UI will be presented in smaller pieces so it will be easier to explain and understand.
-For each code snippet, there will be a picture added so you can see what the code creates.
-Your user interface can be seen inside Dewesoft when the plugin is run.
+We’re now ready to create the custom user interface for Latch Math.
+The UI is defined in the setup_window.xml file using a simple, XAML-like syntax.
+The XML code for the UI will be presented in smaller parts for clarity and explanation.
+Each snippet will be accompanied by a visual reference showing the result.
+When the plugin is run, the interface will appear inside Dewesoft.

 1<?xml version="1.0" encoding="utf-8"?>